 Version: [DATE]

-EDITABLE, NOT NECESSARILY PREFERRED ETC This document establishes the preferred format for the applicant to track negotiations relating to the proposed compulsory acquisition/ temporary possession of land and rights at the pre-application stage.
-If the applicant proposes to present the tracking of negotiations in a different format, this should be discussed and agreed with the Planning Inspectorate’s project team.
+This document establishes one of two preferred formats for the applicant to track negotiations relating to the proposed compulsory acquisition/ temporary possession of land and rights at the pre-application stage.
+This simplified tracker is suitable for projects with a more limited and/ or less complex land and rights profile.
+The Detailed Land and Rights Tracker is the preferred format for projects with a more extensive and/ or complex land and rights profile, for example including special category and/ or crown land.
+Applicants should discuss with The Planning Inspectorate’s Case Team the most suitable tracker for their project.

-The negotiations tracker will inform interactions between the applicant the Inspectorate throughout the pre-application stage.
+The negotiations tracker will inform interactions between the applicant and The Planning Inspectorate throughout the pre-application stage.
 It is therefore important that the tracker is kept up to date by the applicant and shared with the Inspectorate regularly.
-The tracker must be submitted with the application as an appendix to the Statement of Reasons.
+The tracker must be submitted with the application as an appendix to the Statement of Reasons in an editable format.

+If the applicant proposes to present the tracking of negotiations in a different way, this should be discussed and agreed with the Planning Inspectorate’s Case Team.
 Further information about negotiations tracking at the pre-application stage can be found in our Pre-application Prospectus and in government guidance about the pre-application procedure.